Janitorial Supplies at Paperstone

 Workplaces must meet certain standards of hygiene under health and safety law.
 The Health and Safety Executive website provides more information on how to meet minimum workplace standards and facilities for customers and employees.

-- Cleaning products – soaps, liquids, powders and bleaches for all office, kitchen and bathroom needs, plus cloths, scourers, towels and gloves.
+- Cleaning products – soaps, liquids, powders and bleaches for all office, kitchen and bathroom needs.
+Big brands like Flash and Mr Muscle at low prices.

-- Perhaps the largest toilet in the world opened in the Chinese city of Chongqing last year.
+- Perhaps the largest toilet in the world opened in the Chinese city of Chongqing in 2013.
 This 'palace' contains more than 1,000 toilets spread out over 32,290 square feet.
-The four-storey building features innovative urinal designs – crocodiles, Virgin Marys, etc – and plays soothing music to patrons.
+The four-storey building features innovative urinal designs – crocodiles, Virgin Marys, etc. – and plays soothing music to patrons.

-- Workplace unisex bathrooms were famously featured on the US TV series Ally McBeal.
-Some transgender groups campaign for more gender-neutral bathrooms as they eliminate some of the difficulties faced by transgender individuals in this area.
+- Some transgender groups campaign for more gender-neutral bathrooms as they eliminate some of the difficulties faced by transgender individuals in this area.